 Equipment must be inventoried as purchased with Perkins funds for the school, community college, or consortium and identified as such on the equipment.

-Construction, remodeling, rewiring or line installation or anything permanently affixed to a building is non-allowable.
+Construction, plumbing, remodeling, rewiring or line installation or anything permanently affixed to a building is non-allowable.

 Fines and Penalties